Alejogb1/job-board/blog-data/why-are-gem-native-extension-errors-occuring-in-docker-builds.md

 id: "why-are-gem-native-extension-errors-occuring-in-docker-builds"
 ---

-, let’s tackle this.
 I've seen this particular headache pop up more times than I care to remember, usually in the thick of a late-night deployment.
 Gem native extension errors during docker builds are, frankly, a common pitfall and they usually boil down to a mismatch between the build environment inside the container and the expected runtime environment.
 It’s rarely a straightforward bug in the gem itself, more often a consequence of how we manage dependencies and build processes in a containerized world.

 The core issue lies in the nature of native extensions.
 These are essentially compiled pieces of code (typically C or C++) that gems sometimes use for performance reasons or when interacting directly with the operating system.
 This means they're architecture and platform dependent.
 When a gem with a native extension is installed, it's not simply a matter of copying code; it needs to be compiled against the target system's libraries and ABI (Application Binary Interface).